 The picture, which should score DiCaprio an Oscar nomination, marks another unpredictable turn in Eastwood’s celebrated career.

 Danish provocateur Lars von Trier may have a knack for publically putting his foot in his mouth, but he is also one of the world’s most unique filmmakers.

-His latest film, “Melancholia,” could be “’s” gloomy twin.
+His latest film, “Melancholia,” could be “The Tree of Life’s” gloomy twin.